N.B. denotes a new or altered regulation

 b) Where a maximum performance time is indicated in the class description, competitors may be penalised by loss of marks or disqualification if the stipulated period is exceeded.

-c) No change of test piece/s will be accepted after the closing date for entries (15th January, 2021).
+c) No change of test piece/s will be accepted after the closing date for entries (13th January, 2023).
 However, if Own Choice details are not known at the time of entry, these details must be supplied by 1st February at the latest.
 The title and composer should be provided and, in the case of speech and drama, the title, author or poet and the name of the character for drama classes. **

 b) No person will be allowed to take part more than once in any one class except in a duet or group class, where a second entry is permitted, provided a different part is performed.